• Skip to main content

 • 3-4 cloves garlic

-• 2 tbsp tomato paste, (optional)
+• 2 tablespoon tomato paste (optional)

-• 18 oz dark ale or lager, (malt forward, with roasty notes such as porter, stout, brown ale, dunkel lager)
+• 18 oz dark ale or lager (malt forward, with roasty notes such as porter, stout, brown ale, dunkel lager)

 • 2 cups beef stock